zarf-dev/zarf/docs/13-walkthroughs/5-big-bang.md

 ### Known Issues

-The current version of this extension requires [some patches](../../examples/big-bang/config/patch-images.yaml) to the Big Bang values to function correctly.
-We will be looking to remove this limitation in a future release.
+The current version of this extension requires [some patches](../../examples/big-bang/config/patch-images.yaml) to the Big Bang values to function correctly, and is not fully integrated into the `zarf package remove` lifecycle.
+We will be looking to remove these limitations in a future release.

 ## System Requirements